leahmeiv/leahmeiv-template/projects/piano.md

   - Skill
   - Piano
   - Creativity
-summary: Learning different songs on the piano is the same as learning different codes in computer science.
+summary: Learning different songs on the piano is like the building blocks of computer science when you are trying to figure out how to code something.
+Each time you miss one line of notes, it is a reminder of how you messed up that one line of code.
+Keep trying and never give up.
 ---

 <img class="ui medium right floated rounded image" src="../images/piano-sheet.png">